 - Take plenty of water for hydration and snacks for energy, it is a long day hike.

-- If you’re going for Big Spring, do not turn around until you reach the 3 waterfalls.
-Even if it looks like you might have reached the end – you haven’t.
+- If you’re going for Big Springs, do not turn around until you reach the 3 waterfalls.
+Even if it looks like you might have reached the end, you haven’t.
 Not until you see the waterfalls!

 Zion Narrows Photography